 Models used in literature

-Previous studies have looked at modeling demand for the alcoholic distribution market and both concluded that the demand needs to be modeled at a per customer and a per product basis because of the different buying patterns, product preferences and tolerance to price changes.
+Previous studies have looked at modeling demand for the alcoholic distribution market and have concluded that the demand needs to be modeled at a per customer and a per product basis because of the different buying patterns, product preferences and tolerance to price changes.
 Moreover, they also found that there is “no one sized fit all” model.
 The type of model that worked for one customer-product combination did not work well for another.
-While both these papers focused on a handful of customers (less than 5) and products (less than 5), they indicated that the ability to scale this would need an automated machine learning system (AutoML) to develop these models at scale.
+While focused on a handful of customers (less than 5) and products (less than 5), they indicated that the ability to scale this would need an automated machine learning system (AutoML) to develop these models at scale.
 [6] [7]

 AutoML for Time Series